joshpetit/bible/CONTRIBUTING.md

 If you're unfamiliar with dart or JavaScript, the `async` word just indicates that the function will return a future and may be run asynchronously.
+The Dart documentation is very thorough so you can figure out how to do what's needed by looking at APIs already implemented and google.

 After implementing the `getPassage` method return a PassageQuery object.
 **Note:** A PassageQuery object has an optional field called `verses`, this